 - Octave Walk periodically alters octave transpositions of the individual steps.

-- Chain Walk alters the steps' chaining.
+- Chain Walk C alters the steps' chaining.

-- · Humanize alters note lengths.
+- Humanize alters note lengths.

-- To feed notes into the arpeggiator, the Feed Direction switch must be set to Arp or Both and the Feed button has to be active (indicated by flashing LED), as described in section Feed. - To release notes from the arpeggiator, press the Latch hutton twice. - At least some octaves in the grid have to be enabled in order to make the arpeggiator output notes. - The arpeggiator can be fed from a separate MIDI channel as described in MIDI configuration.
+- To feed notes into the arpeggiator, the Feed Direction switch must be set to Arp or Both and the Feed button has to be active (indicated by flashing LED), as described in section Feed. - Depending on the Feed configuration, the arpeggiator can play in the background. - To release notes from the arpeggiator, press the Latch have button twice. - At least some octaves in the grid have to be enabled in order to make the arpeggiator output notes. - The arpeggiator can be fed from a separate MIDI channel as described in MIDI configuration.
 It can be also configured to output notes to a selected MIDI channel.